 6 For when we were still without strength, in due time Christ died for the ungodly.
 7 For rarely will anyone die for a righteous person, though for a good person someone might even dare to die.
 8 Yet God displays his own love for us, in that while we were still sinners, Christ died for us.
 9 And now that we have been justified by his blood, how much more will we be saved3 from wrath through him!
 10 For if, while we were enemies, we were reconciled to God through the death of his Son, much more, having been reconciled, will we be saved by his life.
 11 And not only this, but we also exult4 in God through our Lord Jesus Christ, through whom we now have received the reconciliation.

 The Two Adams

 18 So then: Just as one transgression resulted in condemnation for all men, so too did one act of righteousness result in justification and life8 for all men.
-19 For just as through the one man’s disobedience the many were made sinners, so too, through the obedience of the one, the many will be made righteous.
-20 Moreover, the Law came in that the offense might abound.
+19 For just as through the one man’s disobedience the many were made sinners, so too through the obedience of the One the many will be made righteous.
+20 Moreover, the Law came in so that the offense would abound.
 But where sin abounded, grace abounded all the more,9 21 so that just as sin reigned in death, so too grace might reign through righteousness, resulting in eternal life through Jesus Christ our Lord.